datastax/spark-cassandra-connector/doc/2_loading.md

 ### Using emptyCassandraRDD implementation

 To create an instance of `CassandraRDD` for a table which does exist use the emptyCassandraRDD method.
-EmptyCassandraRDDs do not perform validation or create partitions so they can be used to represent absent tables.
+`emptyCassandraRDD`s do not perform validation or create partitions so they can be used to represent absent tables.
 To create one, either initialize a `CassandraRDD` as usual and then call `toEmptyCassandraRDD` method on it or call `emptyCassandraTable` method on Spark context.